David Goodwillie: Criminal convictions and rape judgment

 In June 2008, Goodwillie was convicted of assaulting a man in a Stirling nightclub, and was fined £250.

-In September 2009 Goodwillie was arrested after a nightclub doorman was knocked unconscious.
+In September 2009, Goodwillie was arrested after a nightclub doorman was knocked unconscious.
 Two months later, Goodwillie was convicted of assault and received a £200 fine.

 In 2012, Goodwillie was convicted of assault for repeatedly punching and kicking John Friel after Friel attacked Goodwillie's teammate Danny Swanson from behind at a takeaway in Glasgow in 2010.
 He was sentenced to a 12-month probation order and to carry out 80 hours of unpaid work.
 Friel was ordered to carry out 240 hours of unpaid work for his part in the incident.

 Rape

-Goodwillie and his teammate David Robertson were accused of raping a woman in January 2011.
+In January 2011, Goodwillie and his teammate David Robertson were accused of raping a woman.
 Goodwillie was charged with rape, but the Crown Office did not pursue a criminal prosecution due to insufficient evidence in law.
-The Criminal Injuries Compensation Authority determined that the woman had been raped and awarded her £11,000.
+However, the Criminal Injuries Compensation Authority determined that the woman had been raped and awarded her £11,000.

-The woman took civil action in 2016 against Goodwillie and Robertson, in the first case of its kind in Scotland.
-The judge ruled that they had each raped her, and ordered them to pay £100,000 in compensation.
+In 2016, the woman took civil action against Goodwillie and Robertson, in the first case of its kind in Scotland.
+The judge ruled that they had indeed each raped her, and ordered them to pay £100,000 in compensation.
 The civil case was judged on the balance of probabilities and did not need corroboration of evidence, unlike in a Scottish criminal case.
 Soon after the case concluded Goodwillie left his club, Plymouth Argyle, while Robertson retired from football.
 Goodwillie had asked to leave Plymouth as he was considering an appeal.

-In November 2017 three appeal judges at the Court of Session upheld the ruling against Goodwillie and Robertson.
-Goodwillie and Robertson both declared bankruptcy and have not paid the compensation.
+In November 2017, three appeal judges at the Court of Session upheld the ruling against Goodwillie and Robertson.

+Sequestration

+In April 2019, Goodwillie declared bankrupt at Alloa Sheriff Court having failed to settle an outstanding tax debt of more than £41,224.20.
+It was reported in the media that was also an attempt to evade paying the compensation to the rape victim, however, in a 2023 interview with podcaster James English, Goodwillie claimed this was untrue and that £100,000 was seized by the court for this purpose after the court case.